-These three shining stars can all be made ahead, so it’s really easy to throw this salad together at the spur of the moment.
+These star ingredients can all be made ahead, so it's easy to throw this salad together at the spur of the moment.
 I usually double the dressing recipe and keep jars of the wonderful pecans in the freezer.
-When I use the last of the Pickled Red Onions, it doesn’t take long before a new batch is on its way.
+When I use the last of the Pickled Red Onions, it doesn't take long before a new batch is on its way.

-Like I said, this has become my go-to salad and I’m sure that once you try it, you’ll find yourself craving it again and again as well!
+Like I said, this Arugula, Pomegranate and Pear Salad has become my go-to salad and I'm sure that once you try it, you'll find yourself making it again and again as too!

 P.S.
 Have you noticed that pomegranates are starting to show up in the markets.
 Lots of my local stores are starting to have specials on them.
 This salad includes the gorgeous ruby red pomegranate arils (or seeds).

 Do you avoid pomegranates because they're a pain to de-seed?
 Are you intimidated by them?
 I used to be until I discovered this super easy No Fuss, No Mess, No Water technique.
 Now they grace my table quite frequently this time of year.
 And it takes less than a minute to go from the whole fruit to a jarful of the lovely seeds!